What are varicose veins?

 Fortunately, there are many options for treating varicose veins.

 Milder cases can be treated non-surgically.
-For example, sclerotherapy can seal the veins with a chemical solution and lasers can fade spider veins.
-Lifestyle changes like getting more exercise, wearing compression socks, regularly elevating the legs, losing weight, and avoiding long periods of standing or sitting can help prevent the condition from worsening.
+For example, sclerotherapy can seal the veins with a chemical solution.
+While lasers can fade spider veins.
+Lifestyle changes like getting more exercise, wearing compression socks, and elevating the legs can help.
+Losing weight, and avoiding long periods of standing or sitting can help prevent the condition from worsening.